How to Launch Self-Liquidating Offers That Generate Customers Virtually for Free

 2. Order bumps

 An order bump is an additional item that gets shown to the customer at checkout.
-They’re usually very easy to add to order and only require your customer to check off a box or click “add to cart”.
+They’re usually very easy to add to an order and only require your customer to check off a box or click “add to cart”.

 Order bumps are an essential ingredient of a self-liquidating offer funnel